PeterBengtson/Ooloi-docs/ADRs/0026-Pitch-Representation-and-Operations.md

 (convert "G9")
 => {:pitch "G", :octave 9, :cent-offset 0, :midi 127, :hz 12543.85}
 ```

+**Note**: `:midi` values in these examples are vestigial and will be removed from backend calculations.
+A separate frontend helper function will convert Hz values to MIDI number + cent offset for MIDI plugins that require this conversion.

 **Design benefits:**
 - Results memoized with LRU cache (10,000 entries) for performance